ScalaWilliam/aptgit/README.md

 If the user does not accept this workflow, they are free to fork and do their own thing.
 Simple.
 So, we need a nice simple mechanism that simply controls this workflow, thereby bringing the user into immediate communication before starting the development work.

+# WebMention/WebSub-based Pull Requests // alternative to GitHub

+As Git is supposed to be distributed, why can the users not have repositories under their own domains?

+But when they have their own domains with their own repositories and their own software running there... how do they create pull requests?
+Well, https://www.w3.org/TR/webmention/

+:-)

+To encourage users to host on their own domains, we'd need to first give them the option to host on a managed platform (easy sign-up), and then give them the option to migrate out pain-free into your own server, where you have more power and freedoms.

 # Problems we'd like to solve

 It's all about the technical project manager / architect who is driving the project.
 His goal is to deliver measurably and pay people for the results they achieve rather than the time they spend.